FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-05.md

 ##### Relevant lower bound

-For a target, a load is the relevant lower bound if two conditions hold.
+For a target, a load is the relevant lower bound if it is a lower bound, it is smaller than the relevant upper bound, and all other lower bounds smaller than the relevant upper bounds are also smaller than this load.

-Both optimistic exceed ratio and pessimstic load exceed ratio are no larger than the target exceed ratio, and there is no smaller load classified as an upper bound.
+Effectively, any load larger than the relevant upper bound is ignored, thus hiding possible lower bounds larger than the relevant upper bound.

+While it is possible for a lower bound to be be larger than an upper bound, the relevant lower bound is always smaller than the relevant upper bound (if both exist).

 This is a second place where MLRsearch is not symmetric (the first place was effective bad duration sum).

-While it is not likely for a MLRsearch to find a smaller upper bound and a larger load satisfying first condition for the lower bound, it still may happen and MLRsearch has to deal with it.
-The second condition makes sure the relevant lower bound is smaller than the relevant upper bound.

 In some cases, the min load when classified as an upper bound is also effectively treated as the relevant lower bound.